If you’re planning to climb Kilimanjaro in 2022, you probably have lots of questions about the Coronavirus situation in Tanzania.

 The certificate itself needs to clearly state:

-- And the name and contact information of the laboratory or institution that conducted the test
+- The name and contact information of the laboratory or institution that conducted the test.

 What is the current Coronavirus situation in Tanzania?

 The pandemic is highly politicised in Tanzania.
 In June 2020, the President, John Magufuli, announced that Tanzania was Covid-19 free.
-Since then, President Magufuli has censored any information being published on the pandemic and tightly controlled information flow in and out of the country.
+Since then, President Magufuli (who has subsequently died, allegedly from Covid) has censored any information being published on the pandemic and tightly controlled information flow in and out of the country.

-You can read more about the Coronavirus situation in Tanzania here, but suffice to say that it is likely that many more people have been infected with the virus.
+You can read more about the Coronavirus situation in Tanzania here, but suffice to say that it is likely that many more people have been infected with the virus than outlined in official and unofficial reports.

 Is it safe to travel to Tanzania?